-$^{^{19}}$ See Knüppel (2015) for details in the uncensored case.
+24See Knüppel (2015) for details in the uncensored case.
 Rossi and Sekhposyan (2019) (see their Corollary 6) generalize to maintain parameter estimation error under the null hypothesis in these raw-moment-based tests.
 Given how we use historical forecast error data in our application, we continue to abstract from parameter estimation error.
 But we note how estimation error of the parameters used to construct the densities could be preserved in our censored calibration test when, as in Rossi and Sekhposyan (2019), parameter estimation error is maintained under the null hypothesis of correct calibration.
+But this comes at a cost of assuming a rolling estimation window.
+As discussed in Section A.2 of the online Appendix and explored empirically in Section 8.2 below, rolling window estimation amounts to a form of censoring if and when outlying data fall outside the rolling estimation window.